 Pope Gregory XIII was an extraordinary innovator: he deserves the credit for the transformation of the School wanted by Saint Ignatius of Loyola in what will later be the Gregorian University, and especially for the calendar reform, by replacing the Julian calendar (which dates back to Juius Ceasar’s times) with what we now call “Gregorian” calendar.

-It is a big and frescoed hall inside Palazzo Boncompagni.
-The extraordinary ‘Pope’s Hall’ was destined to papal auditions, for the occasions in which the Bolognese Pontiff came back in his hometown.
+The extraordinary ‘Pope’s Hall’ inside Palazzo Boncompagni is a big and frescoed hall that was destined to papal auditions, for the occasions in which the Bolognese Pontiff came back in his hometown.
 The large reception hall on the ground floor, which has exceptional acoustic characteristics, is adorned with a beautiful and rare Serena stone chimney, probably crafted on a Pellegrino Tibaldi’s drawing, who later painted the frescos of the ceiling and the space above the chimney with his pupils, during the second half of the 1500s.